I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_mbctrl_i_hostresiddiff_1.md

 `wPC_Overflow`

 Must be zero.

+`dwReservedBits2`

+Reserved bits used for packing and alignment.
+Must be zero.

 ## Remarks
 Skipped macroblocks are not used by intra pictures, so the <i>MBskipsFollowing</i> variable must be zero.
 The <i>MBdataLocation</i> variable must be zero for the first macroblock in the macroblock control command buffer.
 For more information about how skipped macroblocks are generated, see <a href="https://msdn.microsoft.com/98ea004b-347d-4299-a23c-da0a9d0e844f">Generating Skipped Macroblocks</a>.